nxp-imx/ethos-u-vela/SUPPORTED_OPS.md

 - IFM must be int8 or uint8
 - Input tensor must be at least 2D
 - Axis indices must correspond to height and width axes
+- Product of height and width can be at most 65536
-- Product of height and width can be at most 4096
+- Product of height and width can be at most 4096 when IFM and OFM have different scale or zero point,
+        or keep_dims is True
 - Product of IFM height and width can be at most 256 when the following are true:
         IFM dimensions are 4,
         Axis indices are 1 and 2,